handsofakiller/DestinyOS/README.md

 DestinyOS
 =========

-Builds of DestinyOS, a Linux distro based on openSUSE
+Builds of DestinyOS, a Linux distro built in SUSE Studio